JohnAlicastro/netflix-build/README.md

 # netflix-build

-A fun project cloning the Netflix UI.
+A fun project cloning the Netflix UI with authentication and payment processing.
 <br/>

+---

+## Tech Notes

-Built with React, Redux, Firebase & Stripe with authentication and payment processing using Stripe's dev environment.
+Built with: React, Redux, Firebase, The Movie DB's API, and Stripe using Stripe's dev environment.
 <br/>
 <br/>